dealii/code-gallery/Distributed_LDG_Method/README.md

 inner products by $( \, \cdot \, , \, \cdot \, )_{\Omega}$ and $\langle  \,
 \cdot \, , \, \cdot \,  \rangle_{\partial \Omega}$ respectively.

-As with the mixed finite element method, the LDG discretization requires the Poisson equations be written as a first-order system.
+As with the mixed finite element method with the Raviart-Thomas element, the LDG discretization requires the
+Poisson equations be written as a first-order system.
 We do this by introducing an auxiliary variable which we call the current flux variable
 $\textbf{q}$: